Top Tips: Office Music Strategies that Work

 Is that song on again?
 Research shows that music repetition in office background music causes employees to experience negative emotions, even in cases where the employees like the songs being played.
 If you are looping an iPod playlist for music at work, you might be annoying your employees.

 Office music systems are a great way to keep your staff motivated, quell impatient customers, and add an element of privacy to your office environment.
 Commercial music systems designed to provide background music for office environments will help keep you in line with all best practices.
-Give these top tips for office background music solutions a try and let us know how they work!
+Give these top tips for using music systems for offices a try and let us know how they work!

 About the Author